apache/cassandra-java-driver/manual/statements/prepared/README.md

 this has a small performance overhead since values are stored in their serialized form.

-### How the driver handles prepared statements

-When the driver prepares a statement, it sends the query string to Cassandra, which caches the statement and returns an identifier.
-Later, when the driver needs to execute the statement, it just sends the identifier and parameter values.
-Note that the identifier is deterministic, so it will always be the same for all nodes (it's a actually a hash of the query string).
+`BoundStatement` is **not thread-safe**.
+You can reuse an instance multiple times with different parameters, but only from a single thread, and only if you use the synchronous API ([Session#execute][execute] is fine, [Session#executeAsync][executeAsync] is not).
+Also, make sure you don't accidentally reuse parameters from previous executions.

+### Preparing on multiple nodes

-Prepared statements are not replicated across the cluster.
+Cassandra does not replicate prepared statements across the cluster.
 It is the driver's responsibility to ensure that each node's cache is up to date.
 It uses a number of strategies to achieve this:

-1. When a statement is initially prepared, it is first sent to a single node in the cluster (this prevents from hitting all nodes in case the query string is wrong).
+1. When a statement is initially prepared, it is first sent to a single node in the cluster (this avoids hitting all nodes in case the query string is wrong).
 Once that node replies successfully, the driver re-prepares on all remaining nodes: